min2ha/ukwa-site/content/target/61797/index.en.md

   "subject": "Brexit"
 }

-# BBC News: No 10 insists no hard border in Ireland after Johnson comments

 Downing Street dismissed any prospect of a return to a "hard border" on the island of Ireland after Brexit.
 It followed the leak of a letter from Boris Johnson in which he appeared to contemplate future customs border checks after the UK leaves the EU.